 - No Age: 39 states

 Also, the child's maturity level is taken into consideration with being home alone.
-To know how mature a child is, it's crucial to analyze these aspects about them:
+The following aspects can be used to analyze how mature a child is:

 - Whether the child can care for themselves.